San Andreas (film): Filming

 On December 17, 2013, Variety reported that the film would be shot at Village Roadshow Studios in Gold Coast, Queensland, Australia.
-The production was set to start in April 2014 in Queensland, with locations including Ipswich and Brisbane.
+The production was set to start in April 2014 in Queensland, with locations including Ipswich, various suburban locations across the Gold Coast, and Brisbane.
 On March 20, 2014, it was announced that Gods of Egypt had started production in Australia, and San Andreas was set to begin soon after.
 On April 16, 2014, Johnson tweeted photos from the training for the film.

 Filming began on April 22, 2014, in Australia and was also shot in the Los Angeles area, Bakersfield, and San Francisco.
 On May 12, shooting took place in the Lockyer Valley.
 On May 10–11, shooting was taking place in Los Angeles and then production went back to Australia to complete the rest of shooting.
-On May 17, second unit was filming scenes in Bakersfield where a helicopter was spotted, while Johnson was busy in Gold Coast.
+On May 17, second unit was filming scenes in Bakersfield where a helicopter was spotted, and Johnson was busy in Gold Coast.
 On June 22, the crew was spotted filming disaster scenes on Elizabeth Street in Brisbane.

-The film's second-unit started shooting on July 8, in San Francisco, while the first unit began shooting on July 21, wrapping up on July 27.
-On July 15–16, first unit was filming at Fisherman's Wharf, while a second unit was also filming on the Embarcadero on July 16.
+The film's second-unit started shooting on July 8, in San Francisco, and the first unit began shooting on July 21, wrapping up on July 27.
+On July 15–16, first unit was filming at Fisherman's Wharf, and a second unit was also filming on the Embarcadero on July 16.
 On July 21, the filming was taking place at AT&T Park, where the crew shot a scene during a San Francisco Giants game.
-On July 22, they filmed an earthquake with fake victims and fake garbage at Hyde and Lombard streets on Russian Hill.
+On July 22, they filmed an earthquake with fake victims and fake garbage at Hyde and Lombard Streets, on Russian Hill.
 On July 23, crews were filming disaster scenes in The Armory.
 On July 26, they filmed some scenes near the Fairmont Hotel, with the last day of filming spent shooting on the California Street in the Financial District, wrapping up filming on July 27, 2014.